fourjuaneight/blog/content/posts/spreadsheets-reloaded.md

 ## Adding New Data
 With everything in Hasura, I could start adding new data.
 Most of my media consumption is via my iPhone.
 I also always have my phone at hand, so this is my main source of data input.
 That can easily be done via Shortcuts.

 Data is coming from apps and websites.
 But all of the apps I use have their website counterparts.
 This means the parameters for new data entry can be extracted from the source code.
 Assuming most websites are consistent in their HTML, I can simply maintain various regex corresponding to each parameter.
 And that's exactly what I did.
-You can find my code in [the public repo I keep for this whole ordeal](https://github.com/fourjuaneight/data/blob/master/params/parsing.json).

 ```json
 {